frederic-perez/AmE-dictionary/data/idioms.md

 __arm’s length__ A distance intentionally kept from something or between something, equal (literally or figuratively) to an arm’s span.
 Typically used in the phrase “keep at an arm’s length.” _Nancy has been keeping me at an arm’s length ever since she found out I was gossiping about her._
 __armchair expert__
 __armed to the teeth__ :two: Fully armed, having many weapons.
-__around and around__ __2__ In a circuitous, indirect fashion, without an end or satisfactory result. _We’ve gone around and around with the insurance company, and they still haven’t paid our claim._
+__around and around__ :two: __2__ In a circuitous, indirect fashion, without an end or satisfactory result. _Around and around these thoughts went in the miserable echo chamber of my mind._ _We’ve gone around and around with the insurance company, and they still haven’t paid our claim._
 __around Robin Hood’s barn__ On a long, indirect route. _A: “What took you guys so long to get here?”
 B: “Well, rather than just going through town, our esteemed driver took us all around Robin Hood’s barn instead!”_
 __around the clock__ :three: Without stopping. _Syn_ for 24 hours, round the clock _Engineers work around the clock for three days trying to recover._
 __around the corner__ :two: Going to happen soon.